 The consumer leadership development grant covers the costs of consumers or their whānau taking part in leadership development activities.
 For the purpose of this grant ‘consumer’ includes disabled people and their whānau.

 The grant does not fund course development and administration, standard service delivery, service development and business-as-usual costs.

-Applications can be made by Disabled Support Services (DSS) providers that hold a current Ministry of Health contract, or by Disabled People’s Organisations (DPOs) that are part of the DPO coalition.
+Applications can be made by Disabled Support Services (DSS) providers that hold a current MoH contract, or by Disabled People’s Organisations (DPOs) that are part of the DPO coalition.

-Organisations can be funded up to $80,000 (GST inclusive) per calendar year for this grant.
-However, in exceptional circumstances, the panel may be able to exercise discretion in relation to the amount.
+Organisations can be funded up to $80,000 (GST inclusive) per calendar year.
+In exceptional circumstances the panel may be able to exercise discretion in relation to the amount.

-Organisations applying for grants on behalf of Individualised Funded people will not have the cost of these applications added to their yearly cap.
+Organisations applying for grants on behalf of IF people will not have the cost of these applications added to their yearly cap.

-Participants can be funded up to $5,000 (GST inclusive) per calendar year for this grant, either from one, or multiple applications.
+Participants can be funded up to $5,000 (GST inclusive) per calendar year, either from one, or multiple applications.
 It is the applicant's responsibility to ensure no participant exceeds the $5,000 cap.

 Learning topics that align to the following areas will be prioritised:

-As well as complying with our terms and conditions, applications for the consumer leadership development grant must also meet our eligibility criteria.
+As well as complying with our terms and conditions, applications must also meet our eligibility criteria.